patrickcd/fluvial-www/src/content/solutions/tprm.md

 ---

-Fluvial transforms third-party risk management from a compliance exercise into a systematic risk intelligence capability, providing organizations with comprehensive vendor visibility while maintaining the rigorous controls required in regulated environments.
+Fluvial transforms third-party risk management from a compliance exercise into a systematic risk intelligence capability, providing organisations with comprehensive vendor visibility while maintaining the rigorous controls required in regulated environments.